 Ameraucana chickens are a good choice if you want to keep laying hens in a suburban yard.
-Here, you'll find photos and information about raising and housing a small flock from chick to layer.
+Here, you'll find photos and information about raising and housing a small flock, from chicks to layers.

 Information about and photos of the wild turkey as well as Thanksgiving songs, recipes, learning activities and crafts can be found on this page.